 - Increases endometrial receptivity for embryo implantation

 - Modulates inflammation to support healthy immunity

 - Safeguards the brain from damage

 - Helps prevent the onset of breast, endometrial, and ovarian cancer

-Keep in mind that even though many of the aforementioned effects are sectioned into the three life stages, they are interchangeable, where applicable.
+Keep in mind that even though many of the aforementioned effects are sectioned into life stages, many occur throughout life no matter one's reproductive stage.

 Read more about progesterone's role and effects for a heightened understanding of the breadth of the hormone's impact in the female body.

 Current progesterone levels are largely dependent of age, current stage of the menstrual cycle, and other factors, such as habits that could be encouraging a state of hormonal imbalance.

 Nonetheless, a progesterone imbalance in which levels are abnormally high or low can provoke various negative effects.